snbohman/MossCore/docs/introduction.md

 Additionally, the use of the **ECS** pattern makes it easy to add new features without tightly coupling systems or components together.
 If you need a new system or component, it can be added with minimal changes to existing code.

+Unit testing is also easy.
+All context can be run, so if there is a problem with the player logic, just run the player contex, and not all the others.

 ---